Thermal Contact I : Symmetries ruled by Exchange Entropy Variations

 \section{Microcanonical detailed balance and time reversal invariance in Hamiltonian dynamics}

-In view of comparison with the approach developed for discrete variables, we rederive the microcanonical detailed balance \eqref{ratioWmc} in the case where a microscopic configuration of the full system is described by continuous variables and the system has a microscopic deterministic dynamics whose Hamiltonian $H$, independent of time, is an even function of momenta.
+In view of comparison with the approach developed for discrete variables, we rederive the microcanonical detailed balance \eqref{ratioWmc} for the probability distribution of some mesoscopic variables, within the framework of statistical ensemble theory, in the case where a microscopic configuration of the full system is described by continuous variables and the system has a microscopic deterministic dynamics whose Hamiltonian $H$, independent of time, is an even function of momenta.
+Moreover the coordinate of the system in phase space is denoted by $\xi$ (by analogy with the notation in subsubsection \ref{DefinitionMarkovApprox}), and ${x}[\xi]$ is a set of mesoscopic variables defined from the microscopic coordinate $\xi$ and which are even functions of momenta.
 (Similar arguments can be found in derivations which rely on different assumptions in Refs.\cite{Wigner1954,vanKampen1992}.)